Shiva, the Great; and the Abrahamic Traditions

 The End Note

-I hope this article would have contributed toward the understanding of the ancient theologies, and their relationship to the Abrahamic traditions.
-I should end here by quoting the following verse from Quran.
+I hope this essay may contribute towards an insight into the esoteric formulation of ancient mystical elements, and their connection to the Abrahamic traditions.
+In the end, I should mention this verse from the Quran.

 Abraham was neither a Jew nor a Christian, but he was one inclining toward truth, a Muslim.
 And he was not of the polytheists.
-Al-Quran (3:67)
+(03:67)